PHX2600/The-Archive/forum/General Discussion/1156 - First printed use of the term quotHackerquot.md

-## First printed use of the term &quot;Hacker&quot;
+## First printed use of the term "Hacker"
 Posted by **Rax** on Fri November 20th, 2009 02:30:24 PM

-November 20, 1963 the term &quot;Hacker&quot; was first used in &quot;TheTech&quot; an MIT publication:
+November 20, 1963 the term "Hacker" was first used in "TheTech" an MIT publication:

  <!-- m --><a class="postlink" href="http://bit.ly/7RT9IC">http://bit.ly/7RT9IC</a><!-- m -->